archivesunleashed/archivesunleashed.org/content/events/index.md

 The Archives Unleashed is launching the **Cohort Program** to support and facilitate continued engagement with web archives.
 Research Cohorst will participate in a year-long collaboration while receiving mentorship and support from the Archives Unleashed Team.
 Cohorts will begin in July 2021 and July 2022.

-The Call for Proposals for the first round of cohorts is open until **31 March 2021**.
+The Call for Proposals for the second round of cohorts is open until **31 March 2022**.

-Visit the [Cohort Program](/cohorts) page for full details.
+Visit the [Cohort Program](/cohorts2022-2023) page for full details.

 ## Past Datathons